Ericglh/Congress_Info_Search/README.md

 Open source php application for congress information search
 Author: Lianghao Gao

-Put the files under your Apache htdocs and run it directly.
+Clone the files to your Apache htdocs and run it directly.